 Friends of Bulgaria has funded OXAB’s volunteer-run projects for children in care since OXAB started aid to the Balkans in 1993; Friends of Bulgaria now supports these projects organised in recent years by OXAB BG funded and run by volunteers fielded by OXAB.

-Since 2006 Friends of Bulgaria funds the similar ‘Childrens’ Clubs’ and Summer Camps organised by ZOV.
+Since 2006 Friends of Bulgaria has funded the similar ‘Childrens’ Clubs’ and Summer Camps organised by ZOV which are now all administered by ZOV.

 The Children’s Club consists of a programme of year-round activities extra-curricular, recreational and sporting activities delivered to children in institutional care: